 Depending on the material you purchase, you may have to soak your whetstone before use.
 Be sure to refer to the manufacturer's label for full instructions.

-Water stones require some contact with water whether that is submerging before use or just a sprinkling of water on the stone’s surface.
+Water stones require some contact with water whether that is submerging it before use or just a sprinkling of water on the stone’s surface.
 With diamond stones, water can be used to prep the surface, but there is also an option called lapping fluid, which will prolong the effectiveness of a diamond surface.
-An oil stone needs a bit of mineral oil on the surface prior to sharpening.
+An oil stone needs a bit of mineral oil on the surface prior to sharpening—the same used to condition and maintain wooden cutting boards after they've been cleaned.

 Whatever material you purchased, here are the basic steps to utilize your whetstone.
 First, soak your stones and set up your station.
 If you are using a whetstone that requires water, keep water beside you to ensure you have enough moisture on the stone to complete sharpening/honing.